SabariIyyappan/ClaimPilot-Pro/README.md

 # ClaimPilot Pro — AI-Assisted Medical Coding & Claim Generation

 ClaimPilot Pro is an end‑to‑end coding assistant that extracts clinical context from notes, suggests ICD‑10 and CPT codes using retrieval + LLM, and generates professional claims (including CMS‑1500 PDFs).
-It ships with a FastAPI backend, a modern React/TypeScript frontend, and optional blockchain-style verification via deterministic claim hashing.
+It ships with a FastAPI backend, a modern React/TypeScript frontend.

 This README is hackathon‑ready: it covers setup, run, demo workflow, APIs, and packaging.